Moving House: Money Saving Checklist

 Moving house can be a stressful and overwhelming process, particularly if you need to move on a budget.
 Following the recent ban on letting fees, you might find yourself wondering how else you could save money when moving house.

-But what other ways can you cut the cost of moving?
-From shopping second-hand to knowing the cheapest time to move, this checklist will help you save money when moving into a new house.
+From shopping second-hand to knowing the cheapest time to move, this checklist will help you save money when moving into a new house:

 Moving in a rush also means you’re more likely to leave your previous property in a state, which could result in cleaning or repair charges.
 If you plan in advance, you’ll be able to clean small sections of the house as you pack, rather than rushing it all at the last minute.